 Worm tea boosts microbiological activity in soil by adding bacteria.
 Try to avoid chlorinated water as this can kill off some of the beneficial bacteria.

 There are a two ways to obtain worm compost tea:

-- Worm farm leachate – This is excess liquid which you can collect from the bin (seeping).
+- Worm farm leachate (also known as worm wee) – This is excess liquid which you can collect from the bin (seeping).
 Note there should never be any liquid run off in a well maintained worm farm.
 However, sometimes it can be unavoidable.
 Worm farm leachate ca be high in ammonia which is toxic to plants.
-Therefore it is important to dilute worm farm leachate with water; 1 part worm tea to 10 parts water.
+Therefore it is important to dilute worm farm leachate with water; 1 part worm wee to 10 parts water.
 Is it debatable whether worm farm leachate is good or harmful to plants as a fertilizer.

 - Wet mixing – This involves mixing water with some worm castings (steeping).
 A common method is to put worm castings in a thin mesh or pantyhose, and to submerge it in water (like a tea bag).
 Nutrients and minerals in the worm castings will dissolve in water.

 Leachate is liquid run off at the bottom of your worm bin.
 Worm tea requires human intervention to steep worm castings in water.
 Not all bacteria in the bin are good.
 When conditions are not right, bad bacteria will outnumber the good.
-This can cause harmful toxins and pathogens to be present in leachate.
+This can cause harmful toxins and pathogens to be present in leachate (also known as worm wee).
 Leachate can be acidic, anaerobic, and lacking in the beneficial microbes.
 So be cautious with worm farm leachate.

 Worm castings on the other hand are a finished product.
-Conditions are much more stable to use as a base for making worm tea.
-Here’s an excellent article which compares the differences between worm tea and leachate.
+Conditions are much more stable to use as a base for making a worm casting liquid fertilizer.

 How to Make Worm Tea (Wet Mix)